-Optional attributes for Netlsnr agent Table A-5
+Table A-5 Optional attributes for Netlsnr agent

-Optional attributes Type and dimension Definition ContainerOpts (Only Solaris) static-assoc-int This resource-type level attribute specifies the container options for Netlsnr instances running in the context of Solaris containers (zones or projects). , , , These values are only effective when you set the ContainerInfo service group attribute.
-Symantec recommends that you do not change the following values.
+Optional attributes Type and dimension Definition ContainerOpts static-assoc-int This resource-type level attribute specifies the container options for Netlsnr instances running in the context of AIX WPARs.
+These values are only effective when you set the ContainerInfo service group attribute. recommends that you do not change the following values.
 RunInContainer (RIC) 1-The NetIsnr agent monitors the listener processes that run inside of the local container.
-0-The Netlsnr agent monitors the listener processes that run outside the local container (in the global environment).
-Default is 1.
-PassCInfo (PCI) The Netlsnr agent receives the container information that is defined in the service group's ContainerInfo attribute.
+O-The NetIsnr agent monitors the listener processes that run outside the local container (in the global environment).
+Default is 1. ■ PassCInfo (PCI) The Netlsnr agent receives the container information that is defined in the service group's ContainerInfo attribute.
 Default is 0.
-See the Cluster Server Administrator's Guide and the Veritas InfoScale 7.0 Solutions Virtualization Guide.
+See the Cluster Server Administrator's Guide and the Veritas InfoScale 7.1 Solutions Virtualization Guide.
 TnsAdmin string-scalar The \$TNS_ADMIN path to directory in which the Listener configuration file resides (listener.ora).
 Default is /var/opt/oracle.
 Listener string-scalar Name of Listener.
 The name for Listener is considered case-insensitive by the Netlsnr agent and the Oracle database server.
 Default is LISTENER.